cstrab/spreadsheet-db/README.md

     - [x] General - Add tab selection indicator i.e underline or bold
     - [x] General - Adjust height flex for TablePage.tsx and HomePage.tsx
     - [x] General - Replace React App and logo with spreadsheet-db
+    - [ ] useGrid.ts - Fix bug where if changing from table to table isLoading=true is not set
 - [ ] Backend:
     - [x] main.py - Change /read to a GET request instead of POST and pass table_name as parameter
     - [x] main.py - Change /update to a PATCH request instead of POST since is a partial update
     - [x] main.py - Change /bulk-update to a PUT request instead of POST since is a full update
-    - [ ] main.py - Fix bug where if in middle of /bulk-update or /read and exit page request continues
+    - [x] main.py - Implement request cancel if user exits page while endpoint is still processing
     - [ ] main.py - For bulk-update need to reset ids after database table is cleared, but this syntax is database dependent (i.e. postgres .vs MSSQL, so need have a mapping for this)

 - [x] Database: No Requirements
 - [ ] Setup:
     - [ ] Update .sh files to incorporate any Frontend/Backend changes, may need to put the ID reset as part of shell script by